Our standard Terms and Conditions apply.

 1. Booking & Paying For Your Arrangements

-A booking is made with us when you pay us a deposit (or full payment if you are booking within 90 days of departure) and we issue you with a booking confirmation and an invoice.
+A booking is made with us when you pay, as a minimum, a deposit and we issue you with a booking confirmation and an invoice.

 Unless specifically agreed otherwise, in which case payment details will be confirmed by Master Liveaboards in your booking confirmation, payments will be due in accordance with our defined payment terms and conditions, available at https://masterliveaboards.com/payment-and-cancellation-terms.

-If we do not receive this balance in full and on time in accordance with our defined payment terms and conditions, we reserve the right to treat your booking as cancelled by you in which case we shall retain your deposit.
+If we do not receive any payment in full and on time in accordance with our defined payment terms and conditions, we reserve the right to treat your booking as cancelled by you in which case we shall retain your deposit.